 We know you will love our faculty, our small classes and flexible scheduling.
 Maryville offers 18 undergraduate programs through its Weekend and Evening College.
-Whatever your interest and background, our admissions representatives will help you make the transition to Maryville as smooth as possible, providing assistance with admissions, transcript evaluations and providing key information on how your work and life experiences could qualify for academic credit.
+Whatever your interest and background, our admissions representatives will help you make the transition to Maryville as smooth as possible, providing assistance with admissions and transcript evaluations.

 Helpful things to know about transferring to Maryville

 Maryville welcomes and encourages adults to return to school.
 We prefer that transfer students have a 2.0 grade-point average on a 4.0 scale for all college work, but all students and their applications receive careful review in the admissions process.

 - High school transcripts (or a GED) are required for transfers with fewer than 60 transferable hours or for admission to certain programs

 - A maximum of 68 credit hours from a two-year college will be counted toward the completion of a bachelor’s degree